 Sciatica diagnosis techniques

 Diagnosing your sciatica pain is the first step toward finding treatment and pain relief.
-If you have been experiencing a pain, numbness or weakness in your legs and feet from a pinched sciatic nerve, you should schedule an appointment with your doctor to find the cause of your pain.
+If you have been experiencing pain, numbness or weakness in your legs or feet from a pinched sciatic nerve, you should schedule an appointment with your doctor to find the source of your pain.

 How is a sciatica diagnosis made?

 A sciatica diagnosis often involves both a physical examination as well as an interview with your physician regarding your medical history and symptoms.
-There are several conditions that can cause the pain associated with sciatica, and your physician will want to eliminate the other causes before delivering a sciatica diagnosis.
+There are several conditions that can cause the pain associated with sciatica, and your physician will want to determine the correct one before delivering a sciatica diagnosis.

-Some questions to expect during your doctor appointment may include:
+Some questions to expect during your appointment include:

 - How long has the pain been present?